aailyin/angular-training/README.md

 in my ISSoft company.
 I'll code some exercises from course and will share them here.

 It can be used as the first step in the world of Angular apps.

+#### How to start

+Please, install Node on your computer, then go to root folder of angular-training app and type npm install in cmd.
+After downloading of all dependencies type npm start in cmd and open browser.

+The pages with done exercises are available by url *localhost:3000/static/html/lab`*`.html* where `*` is number of exercise.